MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_05-Implement_Intersite_Connectivity.md

    Test-NetConnection -ComputerName 10.52.0.4 -Port 3389 -InformationLevel 'Detailed'
    ```

-1. Switch back to the Azure portal on your lab computer and navigate back to the **Virtual machines** blade.
+1. Switch back to the Azure portal on your lab computer and navigate back to the blade of the **Virtual machine**.

 1. In the list of virtual machines, click **az104-05-vm1**.

 1. On the **az104-05-vm1** blade, click **Connect**, in the drop-down menu, click **RDP**, on the **Connect with RDP** blade, click **Download RDP File** and follow the prompts to start the Remote Desktop session.

     >**Note**: This step refers to connecting via Remote Desktop from a Windows computer.
-On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers you can use an open source RDP client software.
+On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers, you can use an open source RDP client software.

     >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.